-As the St Louis, MO metropolitan area expanded on the flood plain and into farmland in the 20th century, floods occurred more often and became more destructive to human property.
+- Slides 11-12.
+Impact of people on nature. - Slide 13: These two short videos discuss human impact and the greenhouse effect and the greenhouse effect and climate change, two very relevant topics. - Slide 14: This is from a study of the 1993 Great Flood on the Mississippi-Missouri River System.
+This was supposed be the "100-year flood", which means such an event can be expected once every 100 years.
+Prior to this time there had been periodic flooding.
+However, the "100- year flood" has since occurred several times since 1993 and the levees have been built higher and reinforced in some places. - As the St Louis Metropolitan Area expanded in the 20th century on the flood plain and into farmland, floods occurred more often and became more destructive to human property.
 Local officials called on the Federal government "to do something" to prevent costly flooding along the rivers.
 The US Army Corps of Engineers was instructed to remediate the situation: to construct levees and other flood control devices.
 The two images show before and after situations.
 Levees are mounds of compacted dirt that parallel a waterway.
 Because of the expense, only vital areas are protected by hardened (faced with clay/stone/concrete) levees.
 View the first 9 minutes of the PBS documentary.
 If you can, view the 27-minute broadcast.
-At Minute 22 there is talk about moving a town to a higher elevation to avoid future flooding.

-• Slides 16 and 17 are from an article that appeared in National Geographic that reported on the flood and its aftermath.
+At Minute 22 there is talk about moving a town to a higher elevation to avoid future flooding. - Slides 15-16: Levee Building at St. Louis.
+These illustrations are from an article that appeared in National Geographic that reported on the flood and its aftermath.
 The diagrams, combined with a bit of basic understanding of fluid dynamics, vividly show the impact of human interference on the flow of river water.
 The levees defeat the purpose of a flood plain.
 (Why is it called a flood plain and how is it formed?
-Doh!)

-The levees (A) constructed to protect St. Louis and East St. Louis constricted the flow of the Mississippi River, raised the level of the water and increased the speed of water flowing past these urban areas.
+Doh!) - The levees (A) constructed to protect St. Louis and East St. Louis constricted the flow of the Mississippi River, raised the level of the water and increased the speed of water flowing past these urban areas.
 Compare the unaltered state diagram to levee-protected urban areas.
 The constriction allowed water to back up, flooding upstream areas (B).
 The constriction funnels the water passing St. Louis, raising its level and increasing its speed.
 The higher, faster moving water is a more powerful erosional agent.
-Downstream (C), it breaches unprotected levees and erodes river banks putting more towns (and people) in danger.
+Downstream (C), it breaches unprotected levees and erodes river banks putting more towns (and people) in danger. - Slides 17: Analyzing Change and Dealing with It.
+The Wildlife Conservation Society along with Elemental Solutions-Caribbean teamed up to assess habitats around the Caribbean with a "protect-repair-restore" mission.
+The diagram using St. Barthelemy's environment as an example, summarizes how we can study any area of the world.
+1. Identify the problem: threats.
+2. Assess the situation: impact.
+3. Give advice and set priorities: recommendations.
+Look closely at the diagram and all its parts.
+See how things are interrelated as, for example, wastewater from land affects the life of a coral reef and how a good communication strategy can persuade land-based polluters that it is their interest - tourist income - not to cause the reefs to degenerate and die.